 On May 31, 2017, Mustang entered into an exclusive license agreement with the COH for the use of prostate stem cell antigen (PSCA) CAR T technology (PSCA Technology) to be used in the treatment of prostate cancer.
-Pursuant to the Agreement, Mustang paid an upfront fee of \$0.3 million on July 3, 2017; in addition, an annual maintenance fee of \$50,000 will commence in 2019.
+Pursuant to the Agreement, Mustang paid an upfront fee of \$0.3 million on July 3, 2017 and will owe an annual maintenance fee of \$50,000 (beginning in 2019).
 Additional payments of up to \$14.9 million are due upon and subject to the achievement of ten development milestones, and royalty payments in the mid-single digits are due on net sales of licensed products.